POLICY ON SEXUAL HARASSMENT PREVENTION

 PURPOSE AND SCOPE

-with regard to sexual harassment in the workplace and to outline the method of reporting and resolving
+and practice with regard to sexual harassment in the workplace and to outline the method of

 - Submission to such conduct is a term or condition of an individual's employment;